okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks-lea/index.md

 | ---------- | ------------------------------------------------------------------------------- | ------------ | ------------------------------------------- | -------- |
 | id         | The ID of the inline hook that you want to deactivate                                   | Path         | String                                      | TRUE     |

-Deactivates the inline hook that match the provided `id`
+Deactivates the inline hook that matches the provided `id`

 ##### Response parameters